-Group project: The class will be randomly divided by the professor into groups of four or five people each.
+Group project: The class will be randomly divided by the professor into groups of three, four, or five people each.
 For organizational purposes, each group will be associated with a color (Red, Orange, Yellow, Blue, or Indigo).
 Each group is to conduct a research project regarding how some group of people in the real world manages to cooperate and the problems they face in doing so.
 I encourage you to use your imaginations when coming up with a suitable group to study.
 All group project topics must be approved by the professor.
-One class period (Thursday, 2/6/14) will be devoted to meetings of the groups.
+Two class periods (Monday 2/3/20 and Wednesday 2/5/20) will be devoted to meetings of the groups.
 After that, each group's meetings must be held at times and places agreed to by the group's members.
-Group project topics are due in class on Thursday 2/27/14.
+Group project topics are due in class on Wednesday 2/19/20.
 A short paragraph describing the group and confirming that its leaders and members have agreed to participate in the study will suffice.
-Group projects will lead to two graded assignments: (1) An in-class presentation of the group's findings; (2) A paper written by each individual group member not about the group being studied but rather about the experience of working on the group project, relating that experience to the theories covered in class.
+Group projects will lead to two graded assignments: (1) An in-class presentation of the group's findings.
+In-class group presentations will begin on 4/29/19.
+Every group must be ready to give its presentation on that day.
+If no group volunteers to go first, I will randomly choose the order of presentations.
+(2) A paper written by each individual group member not about the group being studied but rather about the experience of working on the group project, relating that experience to the theories covered in class.
 The paper should be between five and ten double-spaced, numbered pages long, with margins no wider than 1.5" and a typeface no larger than 12 points.
 References in the text should be in the Name Year: Page number format (e.g., Cronk 1999:45), followed by a complete list of references cited at the end of the paper.
 Papers will be graded primarily for their content, but up to ten percentage points may be taken off for errors in grammar, formatting, punctuation, spelling, word usage, and so on.
+The paper is due in class on 5/6/19.